Nagendra1997/mesibo-documentation/Flutter_README.md

-# Mesibo Flutter Sample App
+# Mesibo Flutter Integration Tutorial
-This repo contains the source code for a sample App using Flutter integrated with Mesibo.

-[mesibo](https://mesibo.com) allows you to quickly add real-time messaging, voice and video calling into your mobile Apps, and Websites.
+[Mesibo](https://mesibo.com) allows you to quickly add real-time messaging, voice and video calling into your mobile Apps, and Websites.
   - Enable 1-to-1 messaging, group chat, or add a chatbot in your apps or website
   - Add high quality voice chat between users
   - Adding real-time video calling in your apps